-Located in the central business district of Eau Claire, the Federal Building and U.S. Courthouse stands three stories tall.
-It was built in 1909 in the Neo-Classical style of architecture and is listed on the National Register of Historic Places.
-In the 2012 GSA Tenant Satisfaction Survey, 87% of respondents gave a more than satisfied rating (four or five on a five-point scale) with the facility and GSA services.
+Located in the central business district of Eau Claire, the three story Federal Building and U.S. Courthouse was built in 1909 in the Neo-Classical style of architecture and is listed on the National Register of Historic Places.

 Property Manager: James Feralin

 Public Hours: 8 a.m.- 4:30 p.m.
 Monday through Friday (except federal holidays)

 For more building information or service calls, use contact information at top right.
 For other federal government information, call 1-800-FED-INFO.

-Parking and Public Transportation On-site parking is available, and public transportation is available via Eau Claire Transit.
+Parking is available onsite, while public transportation is available via Eau Claire Transit.

 The building's major tenants include the U.S. District Court, Bankruptcy Court, and Probation.
 Other tenants include the Small Business Administration and U.S. Marshals.

-Building Projects Recent projects included the installation of a sprinkler system, renovation of the accessibility ramp, and replacement of the chiller for the building's heating, ventilation, and air conditioning system.
+Recent projects have included the installation of a sprinkler system, renovation of the accessibility ramp, and replacement of the chiller for the building's heating, ventilation, and air conditioning system.